Ziik is build to connect, engage and empower your local managers. Here is what you need to know.

 Permissions are defined by two factors

 For practical reasons permissions are defined on a role basis.
-In Ziik we use the term User type for role based permissions.
-You cannot create Users in Ziik without assigning a User type.
+In Ziik we use the term Role for role based permissions.
+You cannot create Users in Ziik without assigning them a Role.

-Only Users with Admin permission can create and manage User Types.
+Only Users with Admin permission can create and manage Roles.

 How permissions work in practise

-Users will be empowered with the permissions set at their User type (role) from their location in your organization.
+Users will be empowered with the permissions defined by their Role from their location in your organization.

 Here are some examples :